filecoin-project/fvm-specs/01-architecture.md

 The FVM aims to (a) support a multitude of programming models for actors and (b) facilitate the onboarding of smart contracts and programs written for other environments, so they can leverage the storage capabilities of the Filecoin network.

 Its architecture is inspired by the [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) concept from the world of Virtual Machines.
-It is not however _a_ hypervisor architecture, as user-space actors run directly on top of the native layer.
+The abstraction is not translated directly, though.

-**Native VM**
+## Native VM

 The native runtime will be based on WebAssembly (WASM), with potential usage of a limited set of WebAssembly System Interface (WASI) APIs.

-**Built-in system actors**
+## Built-in system actors

 The existing built-in system actors will be compiled to WASM and will run entirely in WASM space, thus preventing any associated FFI barrier costs.

 For the sake of analogy, built-in system actors in Filecoin receive comparable treatment to "precompiled contracts" in other platforms.
 They are specified by the protocol, implicitly deployed, addressed at fixed locations/mailboxes, and they evolve through system upgrades.

-_Canonical system actors_
+**Canonical system actors**

 This transition to WASM opens up the opportunity to converge on a single codebase of actors for all Filecoin implementations.